tdube2014/Discharge/Readme.md

 **2**
 <br>
 Select reference marks (RM) starting with RM1 being the master reference mark.
 RM1 should be a mark outside the high-water line and unlikely to move.
-This will be the mark from witch you can rebuild the guage pool if pad or reference points are disturbed.
+This will be the mark from witch you can rebuild the gage pool if pad or reference points are disturbed.

 <br>
 <br>